smcclatchy/exp-design/reference.md

 :    Samples of similar structure grouped together from both treatment and control.

 biological replicate
-:   Measurements of biologically distinct samples taken at the same time and place.
-Biological replicates capture random biological variation,
+:   Measurement(s) from biologically distinct samples (preferably taken at the same time) that convey the random biological variation that exists within a population.
+Biological replicates should not be confused with technical replicates.
-    which may itself be a subject of study or a source of noise.

 block
 :

+blocking
+: used to reduce unexplained variability by grouping together samples of similar structure from both treatment and control.
+For example, a new drug is tested on both male and female subjects.
+Sex of the patient is a blocking factor that accounts for treatment variability between males and females.

 confounder
-: a difference between the treatment and control groups that is not the same as the treatment.
-A third variable that is associated with the explanatory (independent) and response (dependent) variables.
+: An unaccounted for variable that exerts either a small or large effect on a dependent (response) variable.
+Such variables increase variance and bias in the study.

 control
-: an experimental subject that does not receive the treatment
+: An experimental subject that does not receive the treatment, and that is used as a baseline to evaluate the effect of the treatment on another group of subjects.

 controlled experiment
 : an experiment done in parallel on a treatment and a control group that differ in one way (the independent or explanatory variable).
 Investigators determine which subjects go in the treatment group and which in the control group.
+For contrast, see observational experiment.

 experimental error
 :